Load Balancer – System Design Interview Question

 A load balancer works as a “traffic cop” sitting in front of your server and routing client requests across all servers.
 It simply distributes the set of requested operations (database write requests, cache queries) effectively across multiple servers and ensures that no single server bears too many requests that lead to degrading the overall performance of the application.
 A load balancer can be a physical device or a virtualized instance running on specialized hardware or a software process.

 Consider a scenario where an application is running on a single server and the client connects to that server directly without load balancing.
-It will look something like below…
+It will look something like the one below…

 We need to discuss the two main problems with this model…

-- Overloaded Servers: There will be a limitation for the number of requests which a web server can handle.
+- Overloaded Servers: There will be a limitation on the number of requests that a web server can handle.
 If the business grows and the number of requests increases the server will be overloaded.
 To solve the increasing number of requests we need to add a few more servers and we need to distribute the requests to the cluster of servers.